 Conclusions

 This guidance is intended as a tool to optimize data collection in all phases of clinical trials of vaccination in pregnancy where safety is an outcome.
 The aim of standardizing data collection is to improve accuracy and comparability and to allow pooling of data between studies.
-The remit of this guidance is wide and therefore data variables are prioritized into critical data (priority 1) and data that are useful but less critical (priority 2).
+The remit of this guidance is wide and therefore data variables are prioritized into essential data (priority 1) and data that are useful but less essential (priority 2).
+Variables collected in CRFs are expected to be dependent on the pre-specified aims and objectives, study setting and resources clinical trial.
 It is acknowledged that there are particular challenges of collecting all data variables in LMICs.

 Evaluation of this tool will be the subject of future work in order to continue to improve the utility of the data collection matrix to all stakeholders in clinical trials of vaccines in pregnancy.